samtaggart/data_threefold_projects_friends/info/projects/3bot_server/3bot_server.md

 # 3bot server

-2-4 good images/video’s which are relevant for the project

-- Category (tags)
-    - See above
+- What is the name of your project?
+...
+- What is your project about?
+What is your mission & vision?
+...
+- How will this benefit the earth and why do you think this is relevant?
+...
-- What
+- What is the link between ThreeFold and your project?
-    - <300 lines
-    - What, why,
-- Core Team
-- Link with ThreeFold
+...
-- How will their project use the threefold grid and / or threebot
+- How will your project use the ThreeFold grid and / or 3Bot?
+...

 ### Roadmap

-- Generic explanation, what is there today, what is coming
+- Generic explanation: what is there today, what is coming?
+...
+- How does your project intend to measure impact?
+...

 ```python